sirisian/ecmascript-types/README.md

 1. Collect every declared signature for the name.
 2. Keep the viable signatures where the argument list satisfies the parameter list's arity, accounting for default values, optional parameters, and rest parameters, and where every argument is assignable to its parameter's type.
 3. Rank each viable signature by the worst match any of its arguments requires: an exact type match, then an untyped literal taking the parameter's type by the ranking in the conversions section, then a user-defined implicit cast, then binding to an untyped catch all signature.
 A typed argument never ranks below an exact match, because a typed argument of the wrong type isn't viable at all.
+4. Where more than one signature ranks best, break the tie on **specificity**, compared pointwise across the type arguments of each parameter's type: a concrete type argument is more specific than a type parameter that would bind to it, and one signature is more specific than another when it is at least as specific in every position and strictly more specific in at least one.
+A signature more specific than every other survivor is called.
-4. If exactly one signature ranks best it's called.
+5. If exactly one signature remains it's called.
 Otherwise the call is ambiguous, a TypeError is thrown, and explicit casts are required to select a signature.

+Pointwise is what makes a multi-parameter generic resolvable, and what makes an incomparable pair an error rather than a coin flip.
+A range (see [ranges](ranges.md)) carries one type parameter per endpoint, so ```f<E: Bound>(r: Range.<uint8, Bound.Closed, E>)``` and ```f<S: Bound>(r: Range.<uint8, S, Bound.Open>)``` are each more specific than the fully generic ```f<S: Bound, E: Bound>(r: Range.<uint8, S, E>)``` and neither is more specific than the other.
+A call with ```0..<10``` matches all three; the generic one loses, the other two are incomparable, and the call is ambiguous until a signature naming both bounds is declared.
+That is the intended answer rather than a gap: two overloads that partition a type's parameters along different axes genuinely disagree where the axes cross, and resolving it by declaration order would make the result depend on which file was read first.

 Return types don't participate in ranking.
 Selecting between signatures that differ only by return type is covered below.